 - Doesn’t want to play or engage

-Giving your dog attention in the morning before you leave shows how much you love them and can strengthen the bond between both of you.
-You can walk your dog every morning, play and interact with your dog before leaving, or give them pats on the head.
+Giving your dog attention in the morning before you leave shows how much you love them and can strengthen your bond.
+You can walk your dog every morning, play and interact with your dog before leaving, and give them pats on the head.

-Recent studies have shown that playing music reduces stress in dogs.
-There are specific genres that are known to be relaxing for instance reggae and soft rock.
-Before you leave you can find playlists or put one together yourself and before you leave the house turn it on for your pooch so they can enjoy the sound of music for a bit.
+Playing music can reduce stress in dogs.
+There are specific genres that are known to be relaxing—for instance, reggae and soft rock.
+Before you leave the house, turn on a mellow playlist for your pooch, so they can enjoy the music for a bit.

 Give them a special treat

-Before you leave to go to work or your kids go to school give your dog a treat or a special chew toy that they can occupy themselves with.
+Before you leave to go to work, or your kids go to school, give your dog a treat or a special chew toy that they can occupy themselves with.
 Make sure it’s one of their favorites—that way, they’ll have an even better time when you’re gone.

-This may not be an option for everyone due to many reasons, which is understandable but for those who can, consider getting another pet or dog.
-This means that having two dogs comes with more work and responsibility.
-Although, they can keep each other company and have lots of fun, they can be mischief's together.
+This may not be an option for everyone, which is understandable, but for those who can, consider getting another pet or dog.
+Having two dogs comes with more work and responsibility—however, they can keep each other company and have lots of fun, resulting in two very happy pups.